taylorhawks/deutsch-nlp/README.md

 - Translation  API: https://tech.yandex.com/translate/

-### To Do
+## To Do
-- Preprocessing pipeline
+- add translation API to pipeline
-- Text classification model